astronomer/docs/astro/test-and-troubleshoot-locally.md

 ### Run a DAG with `astro run`

-Use the `astro run` command to test DAGs from the command line.
-You can run an individual DAG and see task statuses in your terminal without using the Airflow UI.
+Use the `astro run` command to test a DAG from the command line.
+When you run the command, the CLI compiles your DAG and runs it in a single Airflow worker container based on your Astro project configurations, including your `Dockerfile`, DAG utility files, Python requirements, and environment variables.
+You can see task logs and task success or failure directly in your terminal and without needing to go to the Airflow UI.
+You can only run one DAG at a time.

-When you run this command, your DAGs run in a Docker container that is built from your local `Dockerfile` and it contains your DAG utility files, Python requirements, and environment variables from the `.env` file.
-It does not need the Airflow webserver or scheduler to run.
+This command is an alternative to running `astro dev restart` every time you make a change to your DAG.
+Running DAGs without a scheduler or webserver improves the speed at which you can develop and test data pipelines.

 To run a DAG located within your local `/dags` directory run: